johndpope/FacebookPy/README.md

 ### Set a custom **workspace** folder _permanently_ with ease
-If you want to set your custom **workspace** folder permanently and more easily, add a new environmental variable named `INSTAPY_WORKSPACE` with the value of the path of the desired **workspace** folder to your operating system.
+If you want to set your custom **workspace** folder permanently and more easily, add a new environmental variable named `FACEBOOKPY_WORKSPACE` with the value of the path of the desired **workspace** folder to your operating system.
 Then that will be the default **workspace** folder in all sessions [unless you change it using `set_workspace()` or so].